Skip to main content

 tip

 Small, consistent differences are expected.
-Large or systematic divergence (e.g., live always enters a candle later) usually points to a monitoring-mode mismatch — compare your execution settings with your backtest assumptions, or debug the strategy.
+Large or systematic divergence (e.g., live always enters a candle later) usually points to a major mismatch - if this happen, you need to debug the strategy.

 Signals vs Signals AI (Classic vs AI)